imMaturana/.dots/docs/distrobox-for-development.md

-# Using `distrobox` to create development containers
+# Using [Distrobox](https://distrobox.it) to create development containers

-[Distrobox](https://distrobox.it) is a command line tool that gives you the ability to run most of the Linux distribuitions in a container.
+Distrobox is a command line tool that gives you the ability to run most of the Linux distributions in a container.

 ## Creating a custom [Arch Linux](https://archlinux.org) toolbox container